Using Forests in Multivariate Regression Discontinuity Designs: Simulations

-Using WGAN to generate data to evaluate estimators for treatment effects, however, is problem-specific, since we never directly observe the treatment effect in the data, but rather we ``identify" it under a set of identification assumptions. \citet{AIMM21} provide an example of how to generate simulation data to evaluate estimators of treatment effects under unconfoundedness, where they train two conditional WGANs to learn $X_i|D_i$ and $Y_i|(X_i, D_i)$ from the real sample.
-They then draw a fake sample of treatment status and covariates from the WGAN-generated distribution of $X_i|D_i$, and for each $(X_i, D_i)$ drawn, an outcome is drawn from the WGAN-generated distribution of $Y_i|(X_i, D_i)$.
-Under unconfoundedness, $Y_i|(X_i, D_i=d)$ identifies $Y_i(d)|X_i$ and hence for each $Y_i$ drawn, its counterfactual outcome is generated by mutating the corresponding treatment status $D_i$ to $(1-D_i)$ but keeping the same $X_i$, i.e., the counterfactual outcome is drawn from the WGAN-generated distribution of $Y_i|(X_i, 1-D_i)$.
+Using WGAN to generate data to evaluate estimators for treatment effects, however, is task-specific, since we never directly observe the treatment effect in the data, but rather we ``identify" it under a set of identification assumptions. \citet{AIMM21} provide an example of how to generate simulation data to evaluate estimators of treatment effects under unconfoundedness, where they train two conditional WGANs to learn $X_i|D_i$ and $Y_i|(X_i, D_i)$ from the real sample.
+They then draw an artificial sample of treatment status and covariates from the WGAN-generated distribution of $X_i|D_i$, and for each $(X_i, D_i)$ drawn, an outcome is drawn from the WGAN-generated distribution of $Y_i|(X_i, D_i)$.
+Under unconfoundedness, $Y_i|(X_i, D_i=d)$ identifies $Y_i(d)|X_i$ and hence for each $Y_i$ drawn, its counterfactual outcome is generated by mutating the corresponding treatment status $D_i$ to $(1-D_i)$ but keeping the same $X_i$.
+In other words, the counterfactual outcome is drawn from the WGAN-generated distribution of $Y_i|(X_i, 1-D_i)$.
 The true average treatment effect is simulated by averaging the difference between the pair of generated outcome and its counterfactual over a large WGAN-generated sample.